gong023/namae-space/README.md

 ## Installation

+### Download built phar

+You can download from here: https://github.com/gong023/namae-space/raw/gh-pages/namaespace.phar

+Do not forget to move namaespace.phar to your $PATH

 ### Incude your project

 Alternatively you can install this command in your project.

-In this case, you will be able to skip input of comoser.json path.

 ```
 composer require --dev gong023/namae-space
 ```

+In this case, you will be able to skip input of comoser.json path.

 ### Build phar by yourself